 I also occasionally blog and curate resources on pronunciation and phonetics teaching and learning, and I have made a number of professional development presentations and lead training sessions for in-service English language teachers.

-I am particularly interested in the study of phonetics and gesture as resources deployed and oriented to by participants in everyday talk-in-interaction, and how these interact with other semiotic systems, such as lexico-grammar.
+I am particularly interested in the study of phonetics and gesture as resources deployed and oriented to by participants in everyday talk-in-interaction, and how these interact with other semiotic systems, such as lexico-grammar, as well as studying their positioning in interaction and temporal alignment with each other.
 I study different forms of co-production in talk, and explore the ways in which these are used to enact collective identities and multi-person parties in interaction.
 I am currently exploring the conversational practice of co-animation (i.e. joint reported speech or re-enactments) in English interaction, analysing its sequential, prosodic, and gestural design in different interactional activities.
 I mainly currently work with the methodological and theoretical perspectives of Conversation Analysis and Interactional Linguistics, and also draw heavily on well-known multimodal and gesture studies, and what is known as the phonetics of talk-in-interaction.

 I have engaged in the past in the study of discourse-pragmatic approaches to the teaching of pronunciation and intonation of English as a Foreign Language (especially with what is known as Discourse Intonation), and the description of different prosodic configurations of speech genres in English from a Systemic Functional Linguistic perspective.

 I hold over a decade of experience lecturing in Phonetics and Phonology in Higher Education institutions.
-In Buenos Aires, Argentina, I lectured in Practical Phonetics and Discourse Analysis modules in ELT and Translation programmes.
+In Buenos Aires, Argentina, I lectured in Practical Phonetics and Discourse Analysis modules in ELT and Translation programmes, both in face-to-face and distance education programmes.
 In the UK, I have taught in several modules at the University of York, including introductory Phonetics and Phonology, The Prosody of English, and Social Interaction and Conversation Analysis, among others.
 I have also been a tutor at the Summer Course in English Phonetics at UCL (2018, 2019).

 I hold a Vice-Chancellor's Teaching Award (UoY, 2019), and I am an Associate Fellow from the UK Higher Education Academy (Advanced HE, 2017), and a degree in English Language Teaching (ISP Dr Joaquín V González, 2004).